chambear2809/splunk-te-lab/README.md

 Splunk Observability Cloud is a real-time observability platform purpose-built for monitoring metrics, traces, and logs at scale.
 It ingests OpenTelemetry data and provides advanced dashboards and analytics to help teams detect and resolve performance issues quickly.
 This guide explains how to integrate ThousandEyes data with Splunk Observability Cloud using OpenTelemetry.

-For more information about sending metrics to Splunk Observability Cloud using OpenTelemetry, see [Splunk Observability Cloud: Manage Data](https://docs.splunk.com/observability).

 ### Step 1: Create a Splunk Observability Cloud Access Token

 To send data to Splunk Observability Cloud, you need an access token.
 Follow these steps: